-- Hand Hygiene is the most important thing you can do to prevent the spread of infection.
-The use of an alcohol-based hand gel is PREFERRED to washing with an antimicrobial soap. - Disinfect hands upon entering and leaving a patient room, before and after eating, after glove removal, after touching items that may be contaminated, after sneezing or coughing, before and after handling infants, and after touching animals.
+- Hand Hygiene is the most important thing you can do to prevent the spread of infection. - Disinfect hands upon entering and leaving a patient room, before and after eating, before putting on gloves, after glove removal, after touching items that may be contaminated, after sneezing or coughing, before and after handling infants, and after touching animals.